Tinkerforge/doc/source/Tutorials/Tutorial.rst

 guessed, there is more to it.
 It is possible to attach **Extensions** to the Stack, which extend the Stack with interfaces other than USB (e.g. ZigBee, RS485, Ethernet).

+This means we will be able to control the velocity of the Motor with the Rotary Poti wirelessly without changing the code from part two of the tutorial!

 ..
 2x Stacks (USB) -> Chibi